-The Stud Application Kit contains the Cavallo Hoof Boot Studs and Application Tool.
-Hoof boot studs provide your horse better traction in slippery conditions such as ice, mud and snow.
-The tool fits right in the end of your drill to make installing Simple studs quick and easy.
-Price includes twelve studs and the new, improved application tool.
+The Cavallo Stud Application Kit contains Cavallo Hoof Boot Studs and the Application Tool.
+Cavallo Hoof Boot Studs provide your horse better traction in slippery conditions such as ice, mud and snow.
+The tool fits right into the end of your drill to make installing your studs quick and easy.
+Price includes twelve studs (enough for one pair of boots) and the new, improved application tool.

 Customers in the UK click here to view this product.

-Things to keep in mind about hoof boot studs:
+Things to keep in mind about Cavallo Hoof Boot Studs: